mukel/llama2.java/README.md

 ****Notes**
 *The **~4X** difference, consistent across benchmarks, is due to the vectorization of matmul, which the Java implementation lacks.
-Surprinsingly, neither C2 nor Graal auto-vectorization optimizations are applied in matmul.*
+Surprisingly, neither C2 nor Graal auto-vectorization optimizations are applied in matmul.*

 ### Multi-threaded